ultravioletrs/cube-docs/docs/getting-started.md

 - Backend configuration (Ollama / vLLM)
 - API access (see API documentation)

-For VS Code and development tooling, continue to the
+For VS Code and development tooling, continue to the:

 👉 **Continue Integration** page.